Floquet engineering using pulse driving in a diamond two-level system under a large-amplitude modulation: Floquet Picture

-Since $h(t)$ consists only of odd-order cosine part of the Fourier composition, only the matched components of $f(t)$ contribute to the dynamics, as derived from the property of the convolution.
-The dynamics $\U$ in the overall sequence $t=[0,2\tau N]$ is obtained as,
+Since $h(t)$ consists only of the odd-order cosine part of the Fourier composition, only the matched components of $f(t)$ [$a_{2j+1}$ in Eq.~\eqref{eq:ft}] contribute to the dynamics, as derived from the property of the convolution.
+The dynamics $\U$ in the overall sequence $t=[0,2\tau \times (N/2)]$ is obtained as,

 and here,